jisaacstone/urbanmountain/urbanism_books.markdown

   title="A Pattern Language"
   author="Christopher W. Alexander"
   rating="B"
   description="Heavily philosophical.
 Some interesting ideas, but for the most part impractical.
-Useful mostly as food for thought."
+  Useful mostly as food for thought.
+Read and ponder."
   %}

 {% include book.html